FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

         m_rightWheelSpeedsEntry.setDouble(getWheelSpeeds().rightMetersPerSecond); -->

 ### Use Cascade Control
 One problem with the *DriveDistanceProfiled* command that you created in the [Drive Robot a Specified Distance](romiProfiledPID.md#driveDistanceProfiled) lab is that the robot may not drive straight.
 One way we can fix this is to use *Cascade Control*, where we nest one PID controller inside another.
-The outer PID controller will control the distance and the inner PID controllers will control the motor speeds.
 For a more detailed explaination of this process see [Cascade Control](../../Concepts/Control/classicalControl.md#cascadeLoops) in this training guide.

 ![Cascade PID Controller](../../images/FRCControlSystems/FRCControlSystems.012.jpeg)